canonical/wordpress-k8s-operator/docs/reference/actions.md

 - _rotate-wordpress-secrets_: Invalidate user sessions by rotating the following secrets: auth_key, auth_salt, logged_in_key, logged_in_salt, nonce_key, nonce_salt, secure_auth_key,
   secure_auth_salt.
   Users will be forced to log in again.
-This might be usedful under security breach circumstances.
+This might be useful under security breach circumstances.